msonowal/vue-echo/README.md

 # vue-echo
-Vue 2 integration for the Laravel Echo library.
+Vue 2 integration for the Laravel Echo library with latest dependencies.

 This Vue plugin injects a Laravel Echo instance into all of your vue instances, allowing for a simple channel subscription on each instance, or using Laravel Echo through `this.$echo`.
 You can use socket.io and pusher or any config as per laravel/echo